Help & Advice Articles, Videos and How-to-Guides

 Removing mould from painted plaster walls

-The above method will work for any mould on painted plaster walls.
-It’s important to pay attention to the preparation of the surface however as the mould can cause the painted plaster to flake.
+The method above will work for any mould on painted plaster walls.
+However, it’s important to pay extra attention to surface preparation, as mould can cause painted plaster to flake.

 Plasterboard walls

 It’s a common myth that bleach removes mould from plasterboard.
-As plasterboard is constructed of layers, using bleach or even a mould wash will only remove the surface mould.
-The main issue is active mould growing throughout the plasterboard.
-Unfortunately, the only way to get rid of mould for good is to replace the plasterboard.
+As plasterboard is constructed of layers, using bleach or even mould wash will only remove surface mould.
+Active mould growing within the layers of the plasterboard will remain.
+Unfortunately, the only effective way to eliminate mould from plasterboard is to replace it.

 Mould removal kits & products